Observational tests in scale invariance II: gravitational lensing: Conclusions

 \section{Conclusions}

 Detailed calculations of the geodesic equation to study deviation of light rays passing a massive object have been developed in the scale invariant theory.
-The inhomogeneity and anisotropy of space-time associated to the presence of a lensing galaxy generate two additional terms in the equation of the geodesics with respect to General Relativity.
-However, in practice, numerical integration of the geodesics performed specifically for the Einstein ring JWST-ER1 with its lensing galaxy at $z_L=1.94$ indicates that the change in deflection angle is typically a fraction $\mathcal{O}$($10^{-6}$) of that predicted by GR.
+The presence of a lensing galaxy and scale invariant effects generate two additional terms in the equation of the geodesics with respect to General Relativity.
+However, in practice, numerical integration of the geodesics performed specifically for the Einstein ring JWST-ER1 with its lensing galaxy at $z_L \cong 2$ indicates that the change in deflection angle is typically a fraction $\mathcal{O}$($10^{-6}$) of that predicted by GR.
 The lensing deflection can therefore be considered as independent from scale invariant effects.
-However, while scale invariance has no effect on the photons' geodesics themselves, the actual impact of scale invariance resides in the interpretation and use of the mass-luminosity relation of the stellar population in the lens galaxy and of its IMF. }
+However, while scale invariance has no effect on the photons' geodesics themselves, its actual impact resides in the interpretation and use of the mass-luminosity relation of the stellar population in the lens galaxy and of its IMF.
+In this context, the need to call for dark matter does not appear necessary.